Fighting for His Family: The Billy Miske Story

 But the knockouts didn't matter to Miske.
 His family did.
 He would do whatever he needed to provide for them, and if grinding through 15 round of dizzying punches would do that, he was all for it.
 But his time in the ring appeared over in 1919.

 Telling a man like Miske that he's no longer able to fight is like telling a tiger to let the herd of antelopes walk by without pouncing on one.
-Miske mad it his mission in his final years to do one thing: provide financial stability for his family.
+Miske made it his mission in his final years to do one thing: provide financial stability for his family.
 If that meant boxing through tremendous pain and fatigue?
 So be it.

 Miske opted not to tell any family members of his condition.
-No need having Marie and his kids worry, and the last thing he wanted was someone telling him he shouldn't fight.
+No need having Marie and the kids worry, and the last thing he wanted was someone telling him he shouldn't fight.
 Miske tried other ways to make money.
 He used his life savings to start up an automobile sales shop.
 Unfortunately for Billy, as good as he was at boxing, he was equally bad at managing a business.
 He had to fight just to cover losses from the dealership.

 Miske's options were limited.
 The thing that made him money, the one thing in this world he was truly great at, he was told by physicians it would be detrimental to his health and shorten his even limited life span.
 But Miske believed if he could fight enough matches, even if he didn't win, he could get money to continue putting food on the table.
 Billy Miske continued fighting as if nothing had ever happened.
 He went on about regular training routines with trainer Jack Reddy.
 He fought (and won) numerous matches in the years following his fatal diagnosis.